 After turning 62, Allen retired from his long and fulfilling career in 2018.
 Today, Allen remains active in his free time by enjoying fishing, taking care of his lawn, and spending time with his family.
 Although Allen appears happy and healthy, the damage has been done.

-Continue following Allen’s mesothelioma journey next week as we discuss Part 2: Symptoms.
+Continue following Allen’s story next week as we move on from part 1 and discuss Part Two; Mesothelioma Journey: Symptoms.